O1sims/jARIMA/README.md

 ```
 Likewise, the application can be brought down with `bash build.sh down`.

-By default, the main ARIMA application is accessible on port `3000`, the API and backend components are on port `9000`, and the Rserve client is run on port `6311`.
+By default, the main ARIMA application is accessible on port `80` or `3000`, the API and backend components are on port `9000`, and the Rserve client is run on port `6311`.
 The `docker-compose.yml` can be altered to allow these services to run on different ports.
 Swagger API documentation can be found at `localhost:9000/api/swagger-ui.html`.

 Environmental variables for the application can be changed in the `docker-compose.yml` file.